Sallie-May/1312Stealing-Stealer/README.md

 # 1312ru-Stealer Remake (By the same person)

-A simple leak of a stealer that show up on as lot of python program as dualhook
+A simple leak of a stealer, that just got rename (still bad)

 I don't have that much to say, except using "Fernet" is not that useful, making fake blocked page too! and just being the